 - Electrochemical bonding for amazing coverage

 3. Maxima Premium 4 Motorcycle Engine Oil

-Wet clutches operate exceedingly well with the use of this dirt bike oil, likely because of the oils great cooling ability.
-If you have been using cheaper oil then you may even notice that your motocross bike starts easier when hot while this dirt bike oil is being used.
+Wet clutches operate exceedingly well with the use of this dirt bike oil, likely because of the oil’s great cooling ability.
+If you have been using cheaper oil, then you may notice that your motocross bike starts easier when hot while using this oil.
 Again that would be because of its stable viscosity and superb cooling properties.
 This oil is also turbo certified.

 - Turbo certified